ArjunCodes29/ARENA-ML/README.md

 Currently doing ARENA at MAIA.

-Expect to finish up to week 2 (third week because of zero indexing) by January.
+Expect to finish course by end of January